The Second Doctors first adventure. The Power of the Daleks not only reinvented the character of the Doctor, but also his mortal enemies.

 I actually think that this story was very influential on how the new series would portray the Daleks as the new series would tend to portray the Daleks as being more manipulative and more powerful like in this story.

-Dalek features the Dalek playing on Rose’s compassion and tricking her like the Daleks do to Lesterson in this story, whilst The Parting of the Ways features the monsters manipulating all of human society from behind the scenes and Victory of the Daleks similarly features docile Daleks who pretend to be our servants in order to get what they want, at the same time of course the likes of Dalek and Doomsday also show us how much damage one or a few Daleks can inflict.
+Dalek features the Dalek playing on Rose’s compassion and tricking her like the Daleks do to Lesterson in this story, whilst The Parting of the Ways features the monsters manipulating all of human society from behind the scenes and Victory of the Daleks similarly features docile Daleks who pretend to be our servants in order to get what they want At the same time the likes of Dalek and Doomsday also show us how much damage one or a few Daleks can inflict.

 Overall the Power of the Daleks is one of the greatest Doctor Who stories ever made.
 Its such a shame that I will most likely never be able to watch it in all its glory, but still even as just a recon it holds up and I would encourage all Whovians to give it a go as it is arguably the most important serial in the shows history after the first Dalek story itself and is fantastic, atmospheric adventure in its own right.